supmagc/provision-htpcinit/readme.md

 # Intended use
-Create a desired setup for a HTPC after a clean Lubuntu install
+Create a desired setup for a HTPC after a clean Lubuntu/Xubuntu install

 # Install
 Run the following commands: